cavemutt/LovelyToDoList.github.io/README.md

 The tutorial showed taking input, creating a list, added buttons for delete and complete, local storage for the list, filtering the list, and a basic styling.

-Testing my apparent enjoyment of staring intensely at a computer screen while my overheating brain cells and google fingers find ways to make things work), I added many features on my own.
+Testing my apparent enjoyment of staring intensely at a computer screen while prodding the brain cells and google fingers to find ways to make things work), I added many features on my own.

 My additions include :